 The Happy Valley website was launched in 1996 by Tim Boddington and maintained by him until 2017 when he was joined by Neville Bester.
 Neville undertook the huge task of converting the website from old technology to WordPress, the modern system for managing websites the easy way!
 During the conversion time, Linda Bester began her development of the history pages.
 In early 2019 Neville dropped out and Linda became an administrator in support of Tim Boddington.
-In March 2019 we incorporated the first self-supporting web page author, Richard Buck, who looks after the BLOG page.
+In March 2019 we incorporated the first self-supporting web page author to look after the BLOG page.
 We hope to add further authors each maintaining pages for their main interest in the town.

 Bollington, Cheshire – the Happy Valley

 My home town is known as the Happy Valley!
 It’s certainly well named!
 I have lived here for more than 40 years, and I can think of no place I would rather live!
 The original Happy Valley website was developed by me over a period of more than 20 years – see 23 Years of Happiness!
 Neville Bester joined me in 2017 and carried through a major project to manage the site using modern WordPress content management technology, and I congratulate him on the most excellent result.
 This has made continuing maintenance very much easier, and is now enabling others to have controlled access to their own pages.
 While under continuous development, with the welcome support of Linda Stewart, the pages provide copious amounts of basic information as well as describing many of the interesting features and history of the town.

 These pages, in the Happy Valley web site, describe each of the pubs, plus a couple just out of town, three hotels, several other places to stay, and many restaurants and cafés, all in and around this small Cheshire town.